-Subcontracting will be limited to 40% of the total contract budget.
+Subcontracting will be limited to 30% of the total contract budget.
 Subcontracting is defined as non-employee direct personal services and related incidental expenses, including travel.

-For vendors using subcontractors, a Vendor Responsibility Questionnaire and a NYSED vendor responsibility review are required for a subcontractor where:
+For vendors using subcontractors, a Vendor Responsibility Questionnaire and a NYSED vendor responsibility review are required for a subcontractor in cases in which:

-- the subcontractor is known at the time of the contract award; - the subcontractor is not an entity that is exempt from reporting by OSC; and - the subcontract will equal or exceed \$100,000 over the life of the contract;
+- 1. the subcontractor is known at the time of the contract award, - 2. the subcontractor is not an entity that is exempt from reporting by OSC, and, - 3. the subcontract will equal or exceed \$100,000 over the life of the contract.

-For additional information about Vendor Responsibility, see the Vendor Responsibility section contained in 3.)
+For additional information about Vendor Responsibility, see the Vendor Responsibility section contained in 3.
 Evaluation Criteria and Method of Award of this RFP.